Table of contents

 Remote-first culture means company culture that welcomes remote teams and remote employees.
 Remote-first culture fosters a sense of empowerment for remote employees working in distributed teams.

-My husband Dan’s company “went remote” and now has a remote-first culture.
+Dan’s company “went remote” and now has a remote-first culture.
 This means that the company makes it possible for employees to excel in virtual teams and all working from home.

 As remote-first entrepreneurs, we also joined Remote Year (and Dan joined it twice!), which is a remote-first company.